Asad-Ullah-Turab/raytracing/Readme.md

 ## Running the Project

-To build and run the project, run the following commands:
+To build and run the project, run the following command:

 ```sh
 make run
 ```

-## Cleaning the project
+## Cleaning the Project

 To clean the build files, run: